 Who else can I speak to?

-The Personal Health Budgets team at NEL CSU will be able to help you with any other questions you may have.
-They can be contacted by phoning 01603 595856 or you can also call 01603 257243 for the Continuing Healthcare team.
+The Personal Health Budgets team at Norfolk Continuing Care Partnership will be able to help you with any other questions you may have.

 You can contact the CHC Single Point team on 01603 257243 or norwichccg.chcclinicalteam [at] nhs.net